cchaiyatad/mime_sniff/README.md

 MimeSniff is released under the MIT License - see the [LICENSE](LICENSE.md) file.

-This work is an implemented from mimesniff[https://mimesniff.spec.whatwg.org] that was licensed under [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/)
+This work is an implemented from [MIME Sniffing Standard](https://mimesniff.spec.whatwg.org) that was licensed under [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/)